woosungkim/LeapMotionVRInterface/README.md

 ___

 **Gesture Interface** can detech many gesture pattern which is made by user.
-This function is dependent with other gameobject.
+This function is independent of other gameobject int the Unity GameScene.